 Field Education Personal Reflection.
 Please include the dates and location of your training at the top of your reflection.

-Background Checks & Exams (within 36-months prior to ordination):
+Background Checks, Exams, and Training (within 36-months prior to ordination):

-- Oxford Background Check: Done by Office of the Bishop.
+- Oxford Background Check: Done by Office of the Bishop once made a candidate.
 Check with the Secretary for Vocations for status.
 (You are responsible for the full payment of your background check.
 Background checks typically cost between $300-$600 depending on your education and work history.)

 - Medical Exam: This is simply a comprehensive physical exam that can be conducted by your primary care provider.
 The primary care provider of your choice should complete the Church Pension Fund (CPF) form and send it to the Secretary for Vocations.
 (You are responsible for the full payment of your medical exam.
 Your medical exam should, hopefully, be covered by your medical insurance.)